sammcardle30/Error-mitigated-digital-quantum-simulation/README.md

 double gateNoise : The 2 qubit gate noise (A number between 0 and 1).

+double overRot : The percentage over/under-rotation in the temporally correlated noise model.

+double chosenPrecision : An upper bound on the desired shot-noise in the result, when error mitigation is not applied.

+int numElectrons = The number of electrons in the H2 molecule ground state.

-int nRepeats : The number of circuit repititions performed to obtain the expectation value of each term in the Hamiltonian.
+int numSpinUp = The number of spin-up electrons in the H2 molecule ground state.

 int extrap :  Whether error extrapolation is on or off; set as 0 for off, set as 1 for on.